 Revenue sharing rebate represents the amount of cash market clearing fees rebated to clearing participants.
-The amount of the rebate represents 50% of the growth in revenue from cash market clearing for the six months ended 30 June 2013 over the prior comparable period.
+In FY14 the amount of the rebate represents 50% of the growth in revenue (prerebate) from cash market clearing for the twelve months ended 30 June 2014 over the prior comparable period.
+For FY13 the rebate was effective from 1 January 2013.

 Trade acceptance service represents the annual fee charged to each operator of a licensed market for submitting trades into ASX Clear Pty Limited.
 The fee is recognised in the period earned.
+The fee was discontinued from the commencement of the Code of Practice (August 2013).